-The point I always make with my students is that contrary to the common comment of “respect is earned,” how much more or less respect one garners depends on individual behavior, respect toward others, and the common decency, i.e. civility, extended toward others.
+The point I always make with my students is that contrary to the common comment of “respect is earned,” how much more or less one garners depends on individual behavior and respect toward others.
+Common decency, i.e., civility extended toward others.

 5. Build Relationships

 Servant Leadership is about building relationships.
 Therefore, being civil is especially helpful in this process.

 There is no room for boasting and prideful attitudes.
 Humility is the adhesive that solidifies teamwork and seeks to repair damaged relationships.

 Seek to apologize, forgive and affirm the success of others.

 6. Use Constructive Language